rockdisc/Book-of-Knowledge/2-Main/3-Resources/2-STEM/Sciences/Physics/1-Kinematics/Kinematics.md

 ^e6a12c

 the velocity of an object at any time (t) = the initial velocity + its acceleration x time.
+Use this equation when [[Displacement]] does not matter.

 $$
 x_{t}=x_{o}+v_{i}t+\frac{1}{2}at^2